Travis Blankenhorn: Seattle Mariners

 On May 24, 2021, Blankenhorn was claimed off waivers by the Seattle Mariners and assigned to the Triple-A Tacoma Rainiers.
-In 20 at-bats for Tacoma, Blankenhorn notched 5 hits with 1 home run and 5 RBI.
+In 20 at-bats for Tacoma, Blankenhorn notched five hits with one home run and five RBI.

 New York Mets

 On June 1, 2021, Blankenhorn was claimed off waivers by the New York Mets.
 He made his debut the following day, coming in as a defensive substitute for Jonathan Villar.
 On June 11, he was optioned to the Triple-A Syracuse Mets.

 On July 17, Blankenhorn recorded his first career RBI and scored his first run.
 On July 18, in a game against the Pittsburgh Pirates, Blankenhorn hit his first career home run, a 425-foot, 3-run shot off of pitcher J. T. Brubaker.
 He appeared in 23 total games for the Mets in 2021, batting .174/.208/.391 with a home run and 4 RBI.

 Blankenhorn was designated for assignment on April 5, 2022, after the Mets signed John Curtiss.
 He cleared waivers and was sent outright to Triple-A Syracuse on April 8.

-On July 22, 2022, Blankenhorn's contract was selected by the Mets.
-He was designated for assignment on July 23.
-He elected free agency on November 10, 2022.
+On July 22, Blankenhorn's contract was selected by the Mets.
+He was designated for assignment on July 23, and was sent outright to Triple-A Syracuse on July 25.
+He elected free agency following the season on November 10.

 Washington Nationals

-On December 14, 2022, Blankenhorn signed a minor league deal with the Washington Nationals.
+On December 14, 2022, Blankenhorn signed a minor league contract with the Washington Nationals.
+He began the 2023 season with the Triple–A Rochester Red Wings, playing in 108 games and batting .262/.360/.517 with 23 home runs and 75 RBI.
+On September 1, 2023, Blankenhorn was selected to the major league roster.
+In 10 games for Washington, he batted .161/.297/.258 with one home run and one RBI.
+On October 5, Blankenhorn was removed from the 40–man roster and sent outright to Triple–A Rochester.
+However, two days later Blankenhorn rejected the outright assignment and elected free agency.

+On December 22, 2023, Blakenhorn re-signed with the Nationals on a minor league contract.
+In 94 games for Triple–A Rochester, he batted .247/.328/.518 with 24 home runs and 69 RBI.
+On July 30, 2024, the Nationals selected Blankenhorn's contract, adding him to their active roster.
+In 13 games for the Nationals, he slashed .129/.156/.161 with no home runs and five RBI.
+Blankenhorn was designated for assignment by Washington on September 6.
+He cleared waivers and elected free agency on September 9.

+Los Angeles Angels

+On February 13, 2025, Blankenhorn signed with the Tecolotes de los Dos Laredos of the Mexican League.
+However, on March 6, Blankenhorn signed a minor league contract with the Los Angeles Angels organization.
+He made 68 appearances split between the rookie-level Arizona Complex League Angels and Double-A Rocket City Trash Pandas, batting a cumulative .184/.289/.350 with nine home runs and 27 RBI.

+On October 22, 2025, Blankenhorn announced his retirement from professional baseball via an Instagram post.